ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Import scalars - by label](./Images/import_scalars_by_label.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If an FPGA bitfile was configured, imports the specified control and indicator registers.
 The function operates only on scalar objects.
 For each control or indicator, a channel will be created within the target FPGA addon, under their respective section (Scalar Inputs or Scalar Outputs).
 By default (i.e. if the "SysDef Name" field for a given scalar is empty) the channel names will correspond to the control and indicator labels within the bitfile.
+Both the "Bitfile Name" and the "Sysdef Name" values must be unique, otherwise this VI will return an error.

 ---